|Do you want to receive these lessons every week?

 These are just some fun ways to start the ideas running through your mind.

-Vocabulary: Try to include the following words in your story: light bulb, mirror, pen and salt shaker.
+Vocabulary: Try to include the following vocabulary in your story: road, trees, truck and cow.

 Everyone is invited to subscribe to the